TechHutTV/homelab/README.md

 * AMD Ryzen AI 9 HX 370
 * 96GB SODIMM DDR5
 * [x2 Western Digital SN580 1TB](https://amzn.to/4hdfHzY) (Mirrored Boot Drives)

+### Networking
+Now, Ubiquiti sent all this over to me.
+There is no way I'd be able to afford all this stuff on my own dime, so note that.
+This setup is crazy overpowered for what I need.

+#### UDM Pro Max
+#### USW Pro Max 24 PoE
+#### USW Pro XG 10 PoE
+#### x2 U7 Pro XG

+Other Unifi Devices
+* 2 x 8TB-HDDs
+* 1 x U-Rack-6U-TL
+* 1 x UACC-Cable-Patch-EL-0.15M-W-24
+* 5 x UACC-Cable-Patch-EL-3M-W
+* 2 x UACC-Cable-Patch-EL-15M-W

+### Security
+Currently have two different systems as I was fully on Reolink for sometime, but since Ubiquiti sent over some equipment to try we currently have a mix.

+#### Reolink NVR Kit
+wip

+#### Reolink Duo 2 PoE
+wip

+#### x2 Reolink RLC-1224A
+wip

+#### x3 UVC-G6-Turret-W
+These are running hooked up to the Dream Machine Pro Max.
+I like it enough I will be slowly switching to Unifi stuff as I can afford it.